Your visa: the F1 and J1 student visas

 - Rest for a few days and recover from jetlag

 - Check-in with the Office of International Services (OIS)

 - Find housing (see the housing section later in this document)

 - Attend your college and/or department orientation program

 - Register for classes.
 Keep in mind that if you start your program in Summer, then you must be registered for full-time in your first summer semester.

 You may want to prepare for your entry into the U.S. by visiting the website of Customs and Border Patrol.
 Additionally, when you enter the U.S., an immigration officer (at the port of entry) will review your immigration documents (visa, I-20/DS-2019, valid passport).

-- You will be issued Form I-94, which is an Arrival/Departure card.
-This is a small white card which indicates the length of your authorized stay in the U.S. For F-1 and J-1 students, this should indicate an authorized stay of D/S (Duration of Status), which allows you to stay in the U.S. as long as you maintain your student status.
+- You will be issued an electronic form I-94 Arrival/Departure card that is accessible via https://i94.cbp.dhs.gov/I94/request.html.
+(Individuals that arrived prior to 04/26/2013 received a small white paper card that they completed in the airplane or at the border.)
+For F-1 and J-1 students, the I-94 should indicate an authorized stay of D/S (Duration of Status), which allows you to stay in the U.S. as long as you maintain your student status.

 - Page 1 of Form I-20/DS-2019 will be stamped, indicating the date in which you entered the country, your immigration status (e.g. F-1 or J-1) and your authorized length of stay D/S (Duration of status).
 Please verify this information before you leave the “check-in” area.